vmware/terraform-provider-vra/docs/install_provider.md

 ## Validating the install

-To validate the installation you can simple change to the location where your terraform configuration is located and run ```terraform init```.
+To validate the installation you can simply change to the location where your terraform configuration is located and run ```terraform init```.
 You should see a message indicating that terraform has been successfully initialized.

 ![init success](images/install_success.png)

+## Get Provider version
+To find the provider version, you can simply change to the location where your terraform configuration is located and run ```terraform -version```.
+You should see a message indicating the provider version.